Research & Evidence-Based Policy Initiatives

 - Predict the impact of different policy options.

-To implement the project, the Colorado Results First team is working in collaboration with the General Assembly’s Joint Budget Committee, the Judicial Branch, and state departments.
+To implement the project, the Research and Evidence-Based Policy team is working in collaboration with the General Assembly’s Joint Budget Committee, the Judicial Branch, and state departments.

-Additionally, Colorado's team is focusing on promoting other supports that are necessary to implement evidence-based policymaking and achieve results, such as implementation support and rigorous evaluations of programs.
-Results First is working both internally with government partners and externally with non-profits and other stakeholders to determine how to better integrate these supports into state decision-making processes.
+Additionally, the team is focusing on promoting other supports that are necessary to implement evidence-based policymaking and achieve results, such as implementation support and rigorous evaluations of programs.
+The team working both internally with government partners and externally with non-profits and other stakeholders to determine how to better integrate these supports into state decision-making processes.
 These steps are essential as programs must be implemented and evaluated properly to achieve their intended outcomes.

 In 2015, the Colorado General Assembly enacted HB 15-1317 encouraging the Office of State Planning and Budgeting to pursue Pay for Success contracts.